NewRelicUniversity/nru-aqm-labs/index.md

 ## Step 4
 In the _Notify_ section, select _Email_ and create a new destination for your email address (or select an existing destination if you have already created one).
 Save the destination, then click _Activate workflow_.

+---

-# Generate CPU load to violate your alert condition
+# _Lab:_ Testing your alert condition and workflow

 ## Step 1
 Back in your codespace, enter the following command in the terminal: `stress-ng --cpu 0 -l 75 -t 10m &`